2020 NBA draft

-The 2020 NBA draft was held on November 18, 2020.
-The draft was originally scheduled to be held at Barclays Center in Brooklyn on June 25, but due to the COVID-19 pandemic, it was instead conducted at ESPN's facilities in Bristol, Connecticut, with the event held via videoconferencing.
-National Basketball Association (NBA) teams took turns selecting amateur United States college basketball players and other eligible players, including international players.
+The 2020 NBA draft was held on November 18, 2020 as the 74th edition of the draft.
+The National Basketball Association (NBA) teams took turns selecting amateur United States college basketball players and other eligible players, including international players.
 It was televised nationally on ESPN.
+The draft was originally scheduled to be held at Barclays Center in Brooklyn on June 25, but due to the COVID-19 pandemic, it was instead conducted at ESPN's facilities in Bristol, Connecticut and was delayed to November, with the event held via videoconferencing.
 The draft lottery was originally scheduled to take place on May 19, 2020, but due in part to the 2020 NBA Bubble, it was rescheduled to take place on August 20, 2020, instead.
-This was the first draft since 1975 to not be held in June and was also the second to be done later than that month after the inaugural 1947 draft, which was conducted in July by the NBA's predecessor, the Basketball Association of America (BAA).
+This was the first draft since 1975 to not be held in June, as well as the first draft to be held at a time later than the month of June.
 This draft also featured the lack of a proper "green room" due to pandemic restrictions.
 The first pick was made by the Minnesota Timberwolves, who selected Anthony Edwards out of Georgia.

 Draft selections

 Anthony Edwards was selected 1st overall by the Minnesota Timberwolves.

 LaMelo Ball was selected 3rd overall by the Charlotte Hornets.

+Deni Avdija was selected 9th overall by the Washington Wizards.

 Tyrese Haliburton was selected 12th overall by the Sacramento Kings.

 Aaron Nesmith was selected 14th overall by the Boston Celtics.

-Cole Anthony was selected 15th overall by the Orlando Magic.

 Isaiah Stewart was selected 16th overall by the Portland Trail Blazers (traded to the Detroit Pistons via the Houston Rockets).

-Saddiq Bey was selected 19th overall by the Brooklyn Nets (traded to the Detroit Pistons).

 Tyrese Maxey was selected 21st overall by the Philadelphia 76ers.

 Payton Pritchard was selected 26th overall by the Boston Celtics.

 Jaden McDaniels was selected 28th overall by the Los Angeles Lakers (traded to the Minnesota Timberwolves via the Oklahoma City Thunder).

 Desmond Bane was selected 30th overall by the Boston Celtics (traded to the Memphis Grizzlies).

 Paul Reed was selected 58th overall by the Philadelphia 76ers.